The club offers tickets in all stands for disabled supporters.

 Around 600 seats were removed, including 200 occupied by Season Ticket holders in 2016/17, to allow the work to be carried out.
 All supporters affected by the changes were offered new seats and were recouped with some additional seating in other areas of the stadium.

-We also regularly improve the accessible access information on our website to include a more detailed access statement and publication of our Accessibility Strategy.
+We also update the accessible access information on our website to include a more detailed access statement and publication of our Accessibility Strategy.